david4599/PricehaxBT/README.md

 ## Android app improvements
 - Fixed some bugs and crashes
 - Added the ability to scroll if pages are greater than the height of the screen (especially in landscape mode)
-- Display Debug infos all the time
+- Display debug infos all the time
 - Hide debug infos feature added
 - Ability to blink the green LED on ST ESLs (not working yet on some)
 - Start autofocus by touching the preview screen on "PLID Scan" tab